The Bamboo Saucer: Plot

-Fred Norwood finds himself summoned to Washington D.C. to meet with Hank Peters, a member of an influential, unnamed agency of the United States Government.
-Hank Peters believes Fred Norwood's account and shows him a sketch that Fred identifies as the same kind of blue saucer that buzzed the X-109.
+Norwood is summoned to Washington D.C. to meet with Hank Peters, a member of an unnamed US government agency.
+Peters believes Norwood's account and shows him a sketch that Norwood identifies as the same blue saucer that buzzed the X-109.
 Peters tells Norwood that the sketch was provided from intelligence sources based in Red China.
-Because of Fred's familiarity with a variety of aircraft, he is asked to accompany Peters and two scientists who will be parachuted into Red China.
-Peters informs Fred that there are reliable sources that report the two humanoid aliens in the saucer died, likely from exposure to Earth bacteria; and due to rapid deterioration, their bodies were reported as cremated by Chinese peasants.
+Because of Norwood's familiarity with a variety of aircraft, he is asked to accompany Peters and two scientists who will be parachuted into Red China.
+Peters informs Norwood that there are reliable sources that report the two humanoid aliens in the saucer died, likely from exposure to Earth bacteria.
+Due to rapid deterioration, their bodies were reported as cremated by Chinese peasants.

 At the Chinese drop zone, they are met by American agent Sam Archibald who leads them to the saucer now hidden inside the ruins of a Catholic church.
-Due to the Communists having destroyed the church, the upset locals assist the Americans in any way possible.
-On traveling to their destination while evading units of the People's Liberation Army, they run across a party of Russian scientists led by their own version of Agent Hank Peters, Comrade Zagorsky.
-Among the group of 4 Russians is scientist Anna Karachev.
+While evading units of the People's Liberation Army, they run across a party of Russian scientists led by Comrade Zagorsky.
+Among the group of Russians is gorgeous scientist Anna Karachev.
 After some tense moments the two competing parties begrudgingly decide to cooperate in investigating the hidden saucer.

-They are soon discovered by the Chinese Army, and a wild firefight ensues in which two Russians, two Americans and one Chinese (all are eventually killed) face off the Chinese Army, killing at least 61 Chinese soldiers.
-The three survivors - two Americans and one of the Russian scientists - board the saucer, activate it, take off, and fly out of Chinese airspace.
-A pre-programmed autopilot takes control and flies them away from Earth, past the Moon and Mars, on a collision course with Saturn.
-Unable to return unless they work together, they are finally successful in regaining control of the saucer and return to Earth in less than a minute.
-The trio decides to land in Geneva, Switzerland.
+They are soon discovered by the Chinese Army, and a firefight ensues.
+The three survivors - two Americans and one of the Russian scientists - board the saucer and fly out of Chinese airspace.
+A pre-programmed autopilot takes control and flies them away from Earth and on a collision course with Saturn.
+Working together, in less than one minute they are successful in regaining control of the saucer and return to Earth.
 A quote from President John F. Kennedy about mutual human cooperation in space flashes on screen.